-Rapid urbanization has brought numerous challenges to urban areas in China, including traffic congestion and pollution in cities.
+Rapid urbanisation has brought numerous challenges to urban areas in China, including traffic congestion and pollution in cities.
 Driven by technology and services, Smart City construction has emerged as a solution to these problems.

 According to McKinsey & Company, there are three layers of smartness to evaluate the Smart City: 1) Connectivity as the technology base; 2) Smart applications and data-analysis capabilities to deliver workable solutions; 3) Adoption and usage by the general public to interact with these technologies .